Career Advancement

 AEGD and GPR programs typically offer a stipend.
 For an AEGD, you will make somewhere around $40,000 per year.
 Additionally, you will likely owe tuition for the program.
 GPR programs generally offer somewhere in the range of $50,000 per year with no tuition requirement.

 On the other hand, the salary for a first-year dentist can vary greatly depending on where you work and what practice type you work for.
-For first-year dentists here at CDP, the average income is around $272,000.
+CDP offers an average first-year salary range of $180,000 to $210,000!

 As stated above, working in underserved areas can provide fantastic growth opportunities, and you will typically see great financial benefits from avoiding oversaturated markets.
 Even after paying for CEs to expand your scope of practice, you will come out ahead financially by skipping post-doctoral training programs and opting to learn on the job instead.